research-software-directory/RSD-as-a-service/documentation/docs/01-users/08-organisation.md

 In the __"About"__ section, relevant information about your organisation can be added in a free text form.
 To edit the content of the section, please navigate to __"Settings"__ and scroll down to the __"About page"__ section (see [Manage metadata](#manage-metadata)).
-The text can be formatted using the [Markdown syntax](https://www.markdownguide.org/basic-syntax/).
+The text can be formatted using [Markdown syntax](https://www.markdownguide.org/basic-syntax/).

 ![Organisation About Page](img/organisation-about-page.webp)

 :::warning
-If there is no content for Abou page, the page will not be shown.
+If there is no content for the About page, the page will not be shown.
 :::

 ### Pin software or projects